B i o g r a p h y

 Hailed for his "fresh and resonant voice" (Seen and Heard International) New York-based baritone Gregory Feldmann is a rising young artist on opera and recital stages alike.
 This season, Feldmann will sing the role of the composer in Virgil Thomson's The Mother of Us All, a collaboration with Juilliard Opera, the New York Philharmonic, and the Metropolitan Museum of Art in February 2020.
 He will also sing Marcello in Puccini's La bohème in Peter Jay Sharp Theatre, under Maestra Keri-Lynn Wilson and director Stephen Wadsworth.

-Feldmann enjoys a partnership with pianist Steven Blier and the New York Festival of Song.
+Feldmann is a frequent collaborator with pianist Steven Blier and the New York Festival of Song.
 In January 2018, Feldmann and Blier gave two world premieres of John Corigliano's song literature, performing the cycle Rhymes of the Irreverent and song no comet ever scratched the sky with NYFOS at the Peter Jay Sharp Theatre.

 On the concert stage, Feldmann made his Carnegie Hall debut in November 2018 with MasterVoices, singing the Bass I solo in Handel's Israel in Egypt under Ted Sperling.
 He returned as a soloist in Handel's Messiah in December 2019 with Central Presbyterian Church on Park Avenue under Seth Ward.